1995–96 Denver Nuggets season

 The 1995–96 Denver Nuggets season was the 20th season for the Denver Nuggets in the National Basketball Association, and their 29th season as a franchise.

+Season summary

+Off-season

-The Nuggets had the fifteenth overall pick in the 1995 NBA draft, and selected shooting guard Brent Barry out of Oregon State University, but soon traded him to the Los Angeles Clippers in exchange for power forward, and top draft pick Antonio McDyess from the University of Alabama, and acquired Don MacLean and Doug Overton from the Washington Bullets during the off-season.
+The Nuggets had the 15th overall pick in the 1995 NBA draft, and selected shooting guard Brent Barry out of Oregon State University, but soon traded him to the Los Angeles Clippers in exchange for rookie power forward, and first-round draft pick Antonio McDyess from the University of Alabama.
+During the off-season, the team acquired Don MacLean and Doug Overton from the Washington Bullets.